openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

 The cluster comes back online after completion of this command.
-If this fails, please review `restarting the cluster`_ and `recovering the primary component`_ in the galera documentation as they're invaluable for a full cluster recovery.
+If this fails, please review `restarting the cluster`_ and `recovering the primary component`_ in the Galera documentation as they're invaluable for a full cluster recovery.

 .. _restarting the cluster: https://galeracluster.com/library/training/tutorials/restarting-cluster.html